fernandocanizo/newlisp-constants/README.md

 To add new modules just create a file with the same name as the context you will use.
-And inside it create a "codes" symbol holding a list of value/description lists and a "prefix" symbol holding the prefix you will want to use for the prefixed case.
+And inside it create a "codes" symbol holding a list of value/description lists and a "context-prefix" symbol holding the prefix you will want to use for the prefixed case.

 Example template: